 5. How do you ship CNC milling prototypes?

 We ship CNC milling prototypes worldwide.
-Both international expresses and sea transportations are available.
+Both international express and sea transportations are available.
 It depends on the time required by you to choose the suitable ways.
 You can also work with your own shipping forwarder.
 We are very flexible.